Ryan-Krohne/Ryan-Krohne/README.md

 **`Future Software Engineer`**

 I'm a college student heading into the field of software engineering.
-While I am not a computer science major, the Information Technology degree has key fundamental required to be a software engineer, such as mathematical skills, knowledge of networking, an Object Oriented language, and Data Structure and Algorithms.s.
+While I am not a computer science major, the Information Technology degree has key fundamental required to be a software engineer, such as mathematical skills, knowledge of networking, an Object Oriented language, and Data Structure and Algorithms.

 ---